TheGeekOnSkates/iCadeOS/README.md

 I had many other ideas (interrupts, a way to set the start address in the compiled ROM, a kernel with routines for things like muting all sound and clearing the screen, and others I've already forgotten) but that's an awful lot of feature-creep for a 1.0 :)

+##### Future 1.x releases

+I don't actually plan to do as much JS once I've completed level 1.
+Bug fixes are one thing, but no more features.
+If someone else wants to 1-up what I did, they can do that.
+My code is open-source.

 #### Thoughts/research on sprites